jignac63/Meals-on-Wheels-Volunteer-Delivery-Optimization-/README.md

-## Meals on Wheels – Volunteer Delivery Optimization
+# Meals on Wheels – Volunteer Delivery Optimization

+Overview
-This project applies Python and optimization techniques to streamline volunteer delivery routes for Meals on Wheels, reducing walking distances and parking costs.
+This project applies Python and optimization techniques to streamline volunteer delivery routes for Meals on Wheels.
+The goal was to minimize walking distances and parking costs, improving operational efficiency for meal delivery services.

-Technologies Used
+1. Tools and Technologies
-	•	Python
+	•	Programming & Analysis: Python
-	•	GAMS
+	•	Optimization Tools: GAMS, PuLP
-	•	Google Maps API
+	•	Visualization & Mapping: Folium, Google Maps API
-	•	K-Means Clustering
+	•	Clustering: K-Means
-	•	PuLP
-	•	Excel
+	•	Data Handling: Excel
-	•	Folium

-Key Features
+2. Key Highlights
-	•	Clustered client locations into optimal delivery zones
+	•	Clustered client locations into optimal delivery zones using K-Means clustering.
-	•	Assigned volunteers to minimize walking time
+	•	Assigned volunteers strategically to minimize walking distance and reduce delivery overlap.
-	•	Created interactive maps to visualize routes
+	•	Created interactive maps with Folium to visualize optimized routes.

-Dataset
+3. Dataset
-	•	251 delivery records
+	•	251 delivery records with client locations
-	•	Parking zone data
+	•	Parking zone data for route planning and volunteer allocation

-Outcome
+4. Outcome
-Achieved a 25% reduction in average volunteer walking distance using route clustering and integer programming.
+	•	Achieved a 25% reduction in average volunteer walking distance.
+	•	Eliminated route overlaps using a mix of clustering and integer programming.

-How to View
+5. How to Use
+	1. Open the Jupyter Notebook in the repository to explore the full optimization process.
-Open the notebook or PDF in this repository for full analysis and visualizations.
+	2. Review the PDF report for consolidated results and visualizations.
+	3. Interact with Folium maps to see the optimized delivery zones and routes.